Lady Sansa of Seffner

 Meet our newest AKC registered member of Doberman & Company.
 Lady Sansa of Seffner is the Daughter of Ms. Sophie's My Choice and Mr. Joe Trigger Thomas.
 She was whelped on July 17, 2020 and was one of 10 beautiful Dobermans.
-We invite you to watch her grow and mature through the pictures below.
-Our hope is to be able to mate her by 2022.
+We have watch her grow and mature into a fabulous dog and mother producing her own beautiful babies for us.
 The Doberman Pinscher: Brains and Beauty gives potential owners, new converts and veteran Doberman lovers all they need to know about this strong but sensitive companion.
 There are chapters on the

 Doberman's history, buying a dog, grooming, temperament, understanding the breed standard, breeding, health concerns and more.
 Dog shows, obedience competitions and all the activities Dobermans can participate in are discussed.
 Five appendices include useful resources and top dogs in the breed.
 Dobermanns are known to be intelligent, alert, and tenaciously loyal companions and guard dogs.
 Personality varies a great deal between each individual but, if taken care of and properly trained, they are generally considered to be loving and devoted companions.
 The Dobermann is driven, strong, and sometimes stubborn.
 With a consistent approach, they can be easy to train and will learn very quickly.
 This has not stopped the Dobie, as they're affectionately called, from becoming one of the most popular and recognized breeds in the United States.